-4) Crowd-sourced Traffic Statistics: Several mobile applications such as Waze (waze.com) and Google Maps provide traffic congestion information to end-users based on the combined GPS readings of everyone using the app.
+4) Crowd-sourced Traffic Statistics: Several mobile applications such as Waze (waze.com) and Google Maps provide traffic congestion information to end-users based on the combined GPS readings of the users.

 Privacy: Users do not want to share their location with the app's servers, or the general public (in the case of a distributed protocol).